 Find out more about your pay-as-you-drive car club.
 We'll be in touch with more info and £25 free driving credit.

-Two fully electric 40kWh Nissan LEAFs, nicknamed “Carwen” and “Carwyn”, are available to hire in Bethesda and Abergynolwyn.
+Two fully electric 40kWh Nissan LEAFs, nicknamed “Carwen” and “Carwyn”, are available to hire in Llanaelhaearn and Penygroes until November 2021.

 Want to use one?

 Register here to become a Gwynedd Co-wheels Car Club member and book the cars.

 If you are a local resident make sure to use the special promotion code for a registration discount and no monthly minimum spend.
 See Arloesi Gwynedd Wledig for more information. .

 The Gwynedd community electric car share projectThis two year project launched November 2019 with two fully electric 40kWh Nissan LEAFs, nicknamed “Carwen” and “Carwyn”.
 The project is now into its second year, and the cars are now available to hire in Llanaelhaearn and Penygroes until November 2021.
 Want to use one?
 They are available for anyone to hire by the hour or day.
 Have time to help those in your community unable to drive?
 Become a volunteer community driver.